 - Meadows sometimes have low areas where water accumulate and freezes over in winter.
 This ice is usually glare ice.
 Attempting to turn or brake on this surface could cause your vehicle to spin out of control.
 Never brake or attempt speeding or turning on glare ice.
 If you do happen to travel over such a condition, reduce speed by carefully releasing the throttle. - Never "jump" with your snowmobile. - When riding in group, do not "gun" the throttle.
 Snow and ice can be thrown back into the path of a following snowmobile.
 In addition, when "gunning" the throttle, the vehicle digs into and leaves an irregular snow surface for others. - Riding in group is fun and enjoyable but don't show off or overtake others in the group.
 A less experienced operator might try to do the same as you and fail.
 When riding with others, limit your abilities to the experience of others. - In case of an emergency, press down on the engine emergency stop switch, then apply brake. - Always engage parking brake when vehicle is not in use. - Never run the engine in a non-ventilated area and/or if vehicle is left unattended. - Ensure the path behind is clear of obstacles or bystanders before proceeding in reverse. - Always remove the tether cord cap from engine cut-off switch when vehicle is not in operation in order to prevent accidental engine starting, to avoid unauthorized use by children or others or theft. - NEVER stand behind or near a rotating track.
 Debris could be projected causing severe injuries.
-To remove packed snow or ice, stop engine, tilt and hold vehicle on its side and use screwdriver from tool kit. - Do not stud the track unless it has been approved for studs.
+To remove packed snow or ice, stop engine, tilt and hold vehicle on its side and use screwdriver. - Do not stud the track unless it has been approved for studs.
 At speed, a studded track that has not been approved for studs could tear and separate from vehicle.
 See an authorized Ski-Doo dealer for current specific studding availability and applications. - You may stud the track on this vehicle model.
 However, you MUST only use the BRP approved type stud for use on Ski-Doo snowmobiles.
 DO NOT EVER use conventional studs because the track thickness is thinner then our standard tracks.
-The stud could tear off of track and separate from vehicle. - Never ride as a passenger unless the snowmobile is equipped with a passenger seat and passenger handholds or holding strap.
-Sit only on the designated passenger seat. - Always wear an approved helmet and follow the same dressing guidelines as those recommended for the operator and described in this guide. - Make sure that you are able to achieve a stable stance, both feet resting positively on the footboards of footrests with good grip, and that you are able to hold on firmly to the handholds. - Once underway, if you feel uncomfortable or insecure for any reason, don't wait, tell the driver to slow down or stop.
+The stud could tear off of track and separate from vehicle. - Always wear an approved helmet and follow the same dressing guidelines as those recommended for the operator and described in this guide. - Make sure that you are able to achieve a stable stance, both feet resting positively on the footboards of footrests with good grip, and that you are able to hold on firmly to the handholds. - Do not forget, with 2-UP models, the operator is responsible for the safety of the passenger.
+Always remember that the snowmobile handling, stability and braking distance may be affected when riding with a passenger. - Before riding the vehicle, ask your passenger to inform you to slowdown or stop immediately if he feels uncomfortable or insecure during the ride.
+Keep a watchful eye on your passenger while riding.